Eray0824/Azure-Data-Engineering-Project/README.md

 4. Define external locations:
    - Navigate to **External Data > External Locations**.
    - Assign a name, select the storage credential, and specify the URL (use the container name and storage account name for `bronze`, `silver`, and `gold`).
-5. For detailed steps, refer to this helpful video: [Pathfinder Analytics](https://www.youtube.com/watch?v=kRfNXFh9T3U).

 ---

-## Step 5: Create and Execute Notebooks
+## Step 4: Create and Execute Notebooks
 1. In the Databricks workspace, create a notebook for each layer (`bronze`, `silver`, `gold`).
-   - Add the relevant code for `bronze` from GitHub.
    - Execute the notebook and refresh the Storage Account containers to verify updates.
    - Repeat the process for `silver` and `gold` notebooks, adding the corresponding code.

 ---

-## Step 6: Install Required Libraries
+## Step 5: Install Required Libraries
 1. Before running the `gold` notebook, install the `reverse_geocoder` library.
    - Navigate to **Compute > Cluster > Libraries > + Install New Library**.
    - Select **Source: PyPI** and enter **reverse_geocoder**.